Skip to main content

 If addressed

 Clearing cognitive load — even partially — typically produces rapid improvement in both dimensions.
 The clarity doesn't usually arrive as a revelation; it arrives as a gradual reduction in noise that allows the quieter signal of genuine preference and direction to become audible.
+Most people in this pattern find that within two to four weeks of genuine cognitive simplification — fewer demands, better sleep, less input — they begin to notice what draws their attention, what energises them, what they find themselves thinking about when the noise is gone.
+The direction was often there all along, obscured rather than absent.

 If this is your pattern — start here